 Spokane man gets 5 years probation after pleading guilty to COVID-19 relief fraud

 Aug.
-16—A Spokane man who admitted to defrauding the government of $54,900 in COVID-19 relief money has been sentenced to five years of probation.
+17—A Spokane man who admitted to defrauding the government of $54,900 in COVID-19 relief money has been sentenced to five years of probation.

 Roshon E. Thomas, 42, pleaded guilty to providing false financial statements to the Small Business Administration about two businesses — a tattoo parlor and T-shirt printer — in order to receive loans intended to assist during the pandemic.
 Thomas fabricated employee counts and earnings for the two businesses, but he used his real name, address and Social Security number.